Frequently asked questions.

 How much will it cost?

-Get hold of a copy of the ‘Driving Manual’: published by the DSA it will explain almost everything that we need to teach you.
-So if you know it beforehand we can spend less of the lesson time explaining and more time practicing.
+• Get hold of a copy of the ‘Driving Manual’: published by the DSA it will explain almost everything that we need to teach you.
+If you know it beforehand we can spend less of the lesson time explaining and more time practicing.

 Don’t choose an instructor purely on lesson price: be careful – what you really want, like everything in life, is to get the best deal for you.
-See our ‘How to choose the right instructor’ tips for advice
+See our “Pricing” section for more information on the options available to you.

 The quickest way is to apply for your provisional licence 3 months or so before your 17th birthday, when you receive it you can then apply for your theory test which will can be booked for your birthday.